‘Days Of Our Lives’ Spoilers: Carrie Brady Returns Home With A Shocking Secret

 Days of Our Lives spoilers reveal that Carrie Brady (Christie Clark) will soon be back in Salem, and she’ll bring a shocking secret with her.

 According to Soap Dirt, Days of Our Lives viewers will soon see some familiar faces back home in Salem.
-Carrie Brady will be one of those faces as she and others such as her sister, Sami Brady (Alison Sweeney), will come home for the funeral of their grandmother, Caroline Brady (Peggy McCay).
+Carrie Brady will be one of those faces, as she and others, such as her sister, Sami Brady (Alison Sweeney), will come home for the funeral of their grandmother, Caroline Brady (Peggy McCay).

 As many fans already know, Peggy McCay died last fall, and DOOL is set to honor her passing by hosting a tribute episode to her and her on-screen alter-ego, Caroline, in June.